-New civil engineering program at Texas State approved by THECB
+New civil engineering program at Texas State approved by SACSCOC

-The degree program was approved by The Texas State University System Board of Regents in May.
-Texas State will begin offering the civil engineering program through the Ingram School of Engineering in the fall of 2019, pending final approval from the Southern Association of Colleges and Schools Commission on Colleges.
+The degree program was approved by The Texas State University System Board of Regents in May and the Texas Higher Education Coordinating Board in January.
+Texas State will begin offering the civil engineering program through the Ingram School of Engineering in the fall of 2019.

 "The new civil engineering program will not only address the growing workforce demand, it will enhance Texas State's contributions to the Texas Innovation Corridor, the region stretching from Austin to San Antonio that is home to rapid growth in industry, technology and economic opportunity," said Texas State President Denise Trauth.
 "Texas State will educate the next generation of civil engineers, prepared to leverage new technologies to enhance public safety, the environment, energy efficiency and ultimately our quality of life."